aricvs/odin-recipes/README.md

 # odin-recipes
-This is the first project from The Odin Project, its goal is to demonstrate basic HTML knowledge and skills.
+This is the first project from The Odin Project, its goal is to demonstrate basic HTML and CSS knowledge and skills.